 Shemagh: It will cover your face, neck, and head in order to protect from sun and dust.

 Sunglasses: Darkly tinted eyeglass (with category 3) is best for eye protection.
 Don’t forget to take the glass case as well.

-Since there will be changes in a desert safari when you will walk through the rough, jagged or smooth surface, it is better to wears walking boots.
+Since there will be changes in a desert safari when you will walk through the rough, jagged or smooth surface, it is better to wear walking boots.
 Short gaiters are best recommended as it avoids the chance of getting sand inside.
 Don’t use flip flops or walk barefoot even though there would be a tendency to wear as sand can be very hot.
 You can do this in the evening.
 Also, keep an extra pair of socks as they can be wet from sweat.

 - Backpack (Internal or external frame)